- Planting Tall Fescue Lawns

 The least effective treatment option for most people is individual mound treatments, according to Hudson.
 Killing an entire colony by treating just the mound is a challenge, he said.

 Hudson recommends treating lawns with a registered insecticide in either a liquid solution or with a granular product.
 Measure the area to be treated carefully to be sure you apply the correct amount of material.
 It is also important to get good, even coverage, which works well with a hose-end sprayer.
-This treatment should rid the lawn of fire ants for one to three months.
+This treatment should rid the lawn of fire ants for 1 to 3 months.

 Baits are considered to have minimal environmental effects because ants carry them back to the mound within hours of application.
 This targeted approach gives good control with very low insecticide doses.